 The Lohri House

-In Zug‘s unique old town in the heart of Switzerland, you will find the oldest house of goldsmiths in Europe.
+In Zug‘s unique old town in the heart of Switzerland, you will find the oldest house of goldsmiths in the world.
 It is documented that goldsmith craftsmanship has continuously been practiced in this historical building since 1620.
 Today, the Lohri family practices and celebrates this tradition in the second generation.
 At the beginning of 2016, they reopened the house in the Empire style after elaborately renovating and restoring the building in collaboration with the department of preservation of historical buildings.
 On these unique premises, you will now find noble watches and fine handmade jewellery.

 A golden history

 Zug has enjoyed a long tradition of goldsmithing and silversmithing.
 From the 16th century onwards, the Reformation took place in the large Swiss cities such as Zurich, Bern, Basel and Geneva.
 Zug remained catholic and its experienced goldsmiths and silversmiths were able to benefit from commissions from the catholic church and therefore establish a good reputation throughout all of Switzerland.
 To maintain an international renown, the Zug smiths sent their offspring and their assistants to train in Nuremberg and Augsburg – the greatest goldsmithing metropolises at the time.
 This kept the goldsmith trade in Zug alive.
 Throughout the centuries, the historical house on Neugasse 27 was used by various goldsmiths for dwelling, working and trading.
 These respected citizens were often also active statesmen and councillors in Zug and its surroundings.